0EnIgma1/0EnIgma1/README.md

 I'm currently a student learning and honing my skills

-I'm currently learning about waveguide holographic optics
+Learning about waveguide holographic optics

 Currently working on my Gesture controlled computer (GCC)

-.
+Also working on my theories about gravity and quantum physics .

 .